larsrickert/nginx-proxy/docs/examples/mailserver.md

 # emails to all users.
 WELCOME=true
 # TODO: CHANGE ME (if necessary):
-WELCOME_SUBJECT=Your new email account
+WELCOME_SUBJECT=Your new email account // [!code hl]
 # TODO: CHANGE ME (if necessary):
 WELCOME_BODY=This is your new email account.
-If you get this email, everything is configured correctly!
+If you get this email, everything is configured correctly! // [!code hl]

 # Maildir Compression
 # choose compression-method, default: none (value: gz, bz2, zstd)